Three Bays Protected Area: History

-The region is also of historical importance having witnessed centuries of human history dating from pre-Columbian times and indigenous Taino occupations, to the arrival of Christopher Columbus and the sequence of world-altering events through Spanish and French colonization and the Haitian Revolution.
-The mountaintop fortress of the Citadelle Laferrière, a UNESCO World Heritage Site located approximately 10 mi southwest, provides a birds-eye view of the Three Bays Protected Area.
+The region is also of historical importance, having witnessed centuries of human history dating from pre-Columbian times and indigenous Taino occupations, to the arrival of Christopher Columbus and the sequence of world-altering events through Spanish and French colonization and the Haitian Revolution.
+The mountaintop fortress of the Citadelle Laferrière, a UNESCO World Heritage Site located approximately 10 mi southwest, provides a bird's eye view of the Three Bays Protected Area.

 Conservation

 This IUCN Category IV — Habitat/Species Management Area was created by Presidential Decree on March 21 (2014) to protect its unique marine complex of fringing and barrier coral reefs, seagrass beds, mangrove forests, and adjacent deep ocean and coastal plain.
-It is the first protected area in the country to be co-managed between the Agence Nationale des Aires Protégées (ANAP) of the Ministry of the Environment and the non-governmental/non-profit organization Fondation pour la Protection de la Biodiversité Marine (FoProBiM).
+It is the first protected area in the country to be co-managed by the Agence Nationale des Aires Protégées (ANAP) of the Ministry of the Environment and the non-governmental/non-profit organization Fondation pour la Protection de la Biodiversité Marine (FoProBiM).